abhushanaj/react-hooks.abhushan.dev/react-hooks/README.md

 Learn more about changesets from [official repo](https://github.com/changesets/changesets).

 > Automating this through Github Actions, is planned in future after a major release is achieved.

-## Developing Locally

-The active branch for development is `develop`.
-All changes to the project are merged to this branch.

-The latest release branch is `main`.
-All new releases are triggered from this branch and tagged.